5 Things You May Not Know About 529s (But Should)

 They Can Offer Considerable Income Tax Benefits to The Account Owner

-529 plans offer federal and state tax-free compounding for as long as funds are invested within the plan.
+Named after section 529 of the Internal Revenue Code, 529 plans can offer federal and state tax-free compounding for as long as funds are invested within the plan.
 A bonus: there's never a required minimum distribution.
-Withdrawals for qualified educational expenses are federally tax-free and free of most states' income taxes.
+Withdrawals for qualified educational expenses are federally tax-free and free of most states' income taxes (rules vary by state and by the type of expense--please consult with your Tax Advisor.)
 Further, most states offer various levels of income tax deductions or credits for contributions to one or more 529 plan to further encourage saving and investing.
-Check with your tax advisor to see what your state may offer.
+Check with your tax advisor to see what your state may offer, and to discuss the tax rules governing 529 plans, as tax-advantaged treatment of 529 plan assets are subject to compliance with all applicable 529 plan rules.

 2. 2